makandra/spreewald/README.md

 - Fork the repository
 - Push your changes with specs
 - Make sure all specs pass
+- Regenerate the "Steps" section of this Readme with `rake update_readme`, if needed
 - Make a pull request